scootercompanion/scootercompanion.github.io/docs/assets/engineering.0x.scootercompanion/description.md

 Some other features of the Scooter Companion app is the ability to -
 - Lock Scooter
-- Activate Sruise Control (on the go)
+- Activate Cruise Control (on the go)
 - Set Speed Limit (Off - 30Km/h)
 - Adjust Region
     - DE (Germany), EU (Europe) and US (United States)